Qualifications to Work as a Nurse in Saudi Arabia in 2026

 All correspondence, updates, and licensing actions occur inside the Mumaris+ system.
 Keep your login credentials secure and monitor regularly.

-5. SCFHS Licensing Exam (SNLE)
+5. SCFHS Licensing Exam for Nurses (SNLE)

 All foreign-trained nurses must pass the Saudi Nursing Licensing Exam (SNLE), administered by Prometric under SCFHS supervision.